RenderKit/embree/README.md

     primitives.

 -   `RTC_SCENE_FLAG_FILTER_FUNCTION_IN_ARGUMENTS`: Enables support for a
-    filter function inside the intersection context for this scene.
-See Section [rtcInitIntersectContext] for more details.
+    filter function inside the ray query context for this scene.
+See Section [rtcInitRayQueryContext] for more details.

 Multiple flags can be enabled using an `or` operation, e.g. `RTC_SCENE_FLAG_COMPACT | RTC_SCENE_FLAG_ROBUST`.